Today I share my top 30 Spanish recipes to cook at home. I hope this brings a taste of Spain to your kitchen!

 I’ve tried churros all throughout Spain, and have to say that my all-time favorites come from the region of Cadiz.
 Thin, crispy and slightly salty– these are churros I can eat a whole order of by myself!

-When making churros at home, I always try to recreate these ones (though haven’t quite figured it out yet).
+When making churros at home, I always try to recreate these ones.
 Homemade churros are delicious, but a messy affair.
 I wouldn’t usually make them here in Spain (opting instead to head over to a local churrería) but elsewhere you won’t find the real stuff unless you make it yourself!

 Just remember, in Spain churros are breakfast or an afternoon/late night snack– never dessert.
 Also, you won’t find cinnamon here– just some sugar packets and perhaps a thick mug of hot chocolate if you dare.